mobasherahmed/invoice-app/README.md

 # InvoiceApp

 An invoice app .
 It contains a CRUD based on a backend with NodeJs and a database with Json File on assets.
+Check static array of users exsited on assets [You have to use one of them to login with username & password].

 ✅ Create a new invoice (includes: items, quantities, prices, payment status, payment type).
 ✅ View invoices.
-✅ Update invoices.
+✅ Update invoices [By Admin Only].
-✅ Delete invoice.
+✅ Delete invoice [By Admin Only].
 ✅ Static data in code with server.js file to change json file.
 ✅ Dark mode / Light mode.
 ✅ Responsive design.